ewylie25/Miscellaneous/README.md

 #####Tool:
 `python eval_error_script.py input`

 Generates json file and counts of the results of the balancing code without taking into consideration entry data quality.
-Requires integer input denoted the number of entries to tes.
+Requires integer input denoted the number of entries to test.
 Tool to explore how the code could be improved.

 ---